-(a) The Government may extend the term of this contract by written notice to the Contractor no later than 30 days; provided that the Government gives the Contractor a preliminary written notice of its intent to extend at least 45 days before the contract expires.
-The preliminary notice does not commit the Government to an extension.

-(b) If the Government exercises this option, the extended contract shall be considered to include this option clause.

-(c) The total duration of this contract, including the exercise of any options under this clause, shall not exceed 5 years and 6 months.
+- (a) The Government may extend the term of this contract by written notice to the Contractor within 30 days before the contract expires; provided that the Government gives the Contractor a preliminary written notice of its intent to extend at least 60 calendar days before the contract expires.
+The preliminary notice does not commit the Government to an extension. - (b) If the Government exercises this option, the extended contract shall be considered to include this option clause. - (c) The total duration of this contract, including the exercise of any options under this clause, shall not exceed 66 months (includes the 6 months available under the Option to Extend Services clause).
+(End of clause)